FAQ - So you just got/found/re-found a SAM - What now?

 2. Plug in the External PSU on its own first, it should hum when operating and not exude any magic smoke :-)

-3. If you have a SCART lead check that it is correct one for use with the SAM, the RGB Scart lead is non standard and has voltages exposed on certain pins which can be dangerous to your equipment.
+3. If you have a SCART lead check that it is correct one for use with the SAM and plugged in with the correct plug at each end (it will be marked) as the RGB Scart lead is non standard and has voltages exposed on certain pins which can be dangerous to your equipment.

 4. Read the Sam User Manual :-)